MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Methodology

 To consolidate quality judgments from multiple pre-existing English raters, we employ a pairwise comparison framework grounded in statistical preference modeling.
 Let $(t_A, t_B)$ denotes a pair of texts randomly sampled from a large corpus, and let $N$ be the set of raters.
 Each rater $n \in N$ assigns a scalar score to both texts, denoted as $S_A^n$ and $S_B^n$, reflecting the rater's estimation of the quality of $t_A$ and $t_B$, respectively.

 We define a binary preference for each rater: if $S_A^n > S_B^n$, we consider that rater $n$ prefers text $t_A$ over $t_B$, and vice versa.
-Based on the collective preferences of all raters, we compute an empirical confidence score $P_{A > B}$ indicating how likely $t_A$ is preferred over $t_B$:

-where $\mathbb{I}[\cdot]$ is the indicator function that equals 1 when the condition is true and 0 otherwise.
-This score quantifies the relative preference strength of $t_A$ over $t_B$ across all raters.
+If the two scores are nearly identical (i.e., $|S_A^n - S_B^n| < \epsilon$), we treat the preference as ambiguous and discard the pair from the training dataset.
+Based on the remaining valid preferences from all raters, we compute an empirical confidence score $P_{A > B}$ indicating how likely $t_A$ is preferred over $t_B$: where $\mathbb{I}[\cdot]$ is the indicator function that equals 1 when the condition is true and 0 otherwise. if This score quantifies the relative preference strength of $t_A$ over $t_B$ across all raters.

 To construct a large-scale preference dataset, we apply this scoring procedure across a wide set of sampled text pairs.
 This process yields a judgment dataset: $\mathcal{J} = \{(t_A, t_B, P_{A > B})\}$ consisting of text pairs and the estimated probability of preference.